Blog icon

 Biography

-Sabrina has been working for a more sustainable society for more than 15 years, leading numerous collaborations in various countries across Europe, Kenya, Ecuador, Mexico & Australia, including an initiative with Queensland’s Environment Minister to introduce the law banning single-use plastic bags.
-To translate into practice her knowledge and vision, in 2017, she founded the Brisbane Tool Library, a social enterprise that encourages people to borrow tools, camping gear & other equipment.
-This community-driven circular economy model reduces productivism & consumerism.
-The Brisbane Tool Library has been Australia’s first & only ‘library of things’ to be located within a public library (the State Library of Queensland).
+Sabrina has been working towards a more sustainable society for over 17 years, leading numerous collaborations in various countries across Europe, Kenya, Ecuador, Mexico and Australia, including an initiative with Queensland’s Environment Minister to introduce the law banning single-use plastic bags.
+To translate her knowledge and vision into practice, in 2017, she founded the Brisbane Tool Library, a social enterprise that encourages people to borrow tools, camping gear and other equipment.
+This community-driven circular economy model reduces productivism and consumerism.
+The Brisbane Tool Library has been Australia’s first and only ‘library of things’ to be located within a public library (the State Library of Queensland).

 Academic Qualifications